thalerjonathan/idphandson/README.md

 5. BFF extracts code query param and requests tokens from Idpl
 6. BFF redirects back to the original url (see 1.) but now with tokens in Http-only cookies and performs the same as in 2. but finds now a token.

+NOTE: PKCE (Proof Key for Code Exchange) is implemented, by sending 2 concatenated uuid v4 strings SHA256 Hashed as code_verifier, using a uuid v4 as state to connect the incoming redirect.

 ## Service-Based Flow